hpc2n/sphinx-lesson-template/content/openmp-basics.rst

 .. solution::

-    Use the `num_threads` clause to set the team size to two:
+    Use the :code:`num_threads` clause to set the team size to two:

     .. code-block:: c
         :linenos: